Skip to main content

 Eight days before the first hospital admission.

 The same outbreak signal, surfacing across four ministries' data over eight days.
-On separate ledgers, each signal looks like noise.
-On the canonical graph, the pattern lands on day four — four days before the first patient is admitted.
+In separate systems, each signal looks like noise.
+In a permissioned cross-agency view, the pattern lands on day four — four days before the first patient is admitted.

 School absences spike +35% in District 7